Why should we book live musicians?

 It works very well!
 The keyboard can be set up anywhere.
 We have a 50-foot extension cord, and if that is not long enough, we can coordinate with the venue to see if they have an additional cord we can use.
 Most venues have electrical outlets in many places outside.
-Please view our videos to see the keyboard outside in action.
+Check out our videos to see the keyboard outside in action.

 And how does it work with the violin or viola?